Understanding the Concept of Rotation From the majestic pirouette of a figure skater to the relentless spin of a pulsar, from the gentle tur...

 axis and revolves around the Earth.

-figure skater spin faster when they pull their arms in?
+Why does a figure skater spin faster when they pull their arms in?

 This is a direct consequence of the Conservation